Tourism Best Management Practices:

 "We're all locals," Gieser said.
 "We have all the same values as the people who point fingers at us."

-as cruise lines, who agree to limit their vessels' emissions while within distances of three miles from Alaska's coastline.
+well as cruise lines, who agree to limit their vessels' emissions while within distances of three miles from

-their opposition toward tour vehicles traveling past their homes, while other residents say they
+voiced their opposition toward tour vehicles traveling past their homes, while other residents say they

 Juneau can also thank TBMP for the addition of crossing guards in the downtown area.

 "It might slow things down, but it adds a lot of structure," Day said.